Contents

 Difficult to Tidy.

-With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
-If you occasionally tidy your windows, you’ll need to clean up the skylight more frequently.
-Plus, mounting the roof is the only method to clean up the beyond a skylight.
+With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
+If you infrequently tidy your windows, you’ll need to clean up the skylight regularly.
+Plus, mounting the roof is the only method to clean the beyond a skylight.

-Many standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the cost.
-If your roof opening doesn’t fit one of the listed below sizes, expect to pay a minimum of 25% more for the unit than the next-closest standard choice on this list.
+Most standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the higher the price.
+If your roof opening doesn’t fit among the listed below sizes, anticipate to pay at least 25% more for the unit than the next-closest standard alternative on this list.

 Size (Width by Height) Rate.